 - An annual California hunting license issued in any prior year;

-- A Two-Day Nonresident California Hunting License issued after the 1999/2000 license year;
+- A 2-Day Nonresident California Hunting License issued after the 1999/2000 license year;

 - A California certificate of hunter education completion or equivalency with a unique number imprinted on it ex: (AA00000) or a California hunter education certificate with no unique number imprinted and a California hunter education validation stamp affixed;

 - A certificate of successful completion of a California-approved hunter education course from any state or province; or

 - A current hunting license or a hunting license issued in either of the two previous years from any state, province, European Union country or South Africa.

 Applicants that have previously purchased a hunting license through CDFW’s ALDS will already have the required proof of hunter education evidence in their customer profile.
 To ensure the appropriate customer profile is retrieved at a license agent, CDFW recommends hunters provide the license agent with a previously issued ALDS license.